Sebastianhju/Runeterra-5e/2.0/Very Rares.md

 - 4500 Gold
 - Quarterstaff

+**Charges**: This item has six charges and regains all charges when you finish a long rest.

-**Stormcaller**: As an action, if you are outside you can spend an action to call upon a stormy cloud that covers your area for one hour.
+**Stormcaller**: As an action you can spend two charges to call upon a stormy cloud that covers your area for one hour.

-**Stormraider**: This weapon has a +1 crit chance and deals 1d6 additional lightning damage while in stormy weather.
+**Stormraider**: This weapon has a +1 crit chance and deals 1d6 additional lightning damage once a turn while in stormy weather.

-**Squall**: Once a round if damage you deal would make a creature bloodied.
-The creature gains a mark of **Squall**.
-At the start of your next turn, they take 3d10 lightning damage.
-If the creature already died, the lightninge instead explodes in a 15 feet radius.
-All enemy creatures must succeed a dexterity saving throw or take 3d10 lightning damage, halved on a success.
+**Squall**: Once a round when you damage a target you can spend two charges to give the target a mark of **Squall**.
+At the start of your next turn, they take 2d10 lightning damage.
+If the creature already died, the lightning instead explodes in a 15 feet radius.
+All enemy creatures must succeed a dexterity saving throw or take 2d10 lightning damage, halved on a success.
 The dc equals to 10 + twice your proficiency bonus, or your spellcasting save.
 If you or an ally of yours is hit by this lightning surge, you gain temporary hit points instead of taking damage.
-Once this effect is used, it cannot be used again until 24 seconds have passed.

 _You gain +2 to attack and damage rolls using this weapon_